jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 If I'm guilty, so were the realm's past kings.

 Impossible.

 My ancestors turned wood forts into stone castles.
 Stone castles into grand palaces.
 Protection made new roads, new farms, new canals safe from Scots and French and rebellious lords.
 Kingly protection kept the realm from tearing itself apart.

 Kings make the realm prosperous.

-But they *earned* that protection through blood and years of riding between battles.
-And I—I inherited it whole and peaceful.
-And now I'm supposed to simply... watch it fade into people's chaos?
-As if England can have no king?
+But my ancestors protected the realm through blood and war.
+And now Puritans, Catholics, and other disloyal faiths want to usurp the crown?

-No. No, I will return.
-I will summon the loyal army.
+No. No, I will summon the loyal army.
 I will do what a king must do and protect his people.
 My ancestors used sword and spear.
 I must use gun and cannon.

 I am their king.

-Back at Whitehall Palace, I look up at the painting of my father.
+Inside Whitehall Palace now, I look up at the painting of my father.
 England's best artists took years to paint him ascending into Heaven, gold and silver lines showcasing the justice of our Divine Right of Kings.

-I depart for now.
+I depart.
 But I will return father.
 I will do our house justice.
 I will save England.
 I will save the people.

 I am their king.

 #### Universal Laws

-**From Edmund Halley, Greenwich Observatory**
+**From Edmond Halley, London**
-**To Astronomer John Flamsteed, Royal Observatory**
+**To Christopher Wren, Royal Society**
-**14 March 1686**
+**14 March 1705**

-Flamsteed,

-I have tested Newton's equations against Jupiter's moons.
-He claims his mathematics can predict their positions on any given date.
-I chose last Thursday at nine in the evening.

-His calculation placed the first moon at 2.4 diameters from Jupiter's edge.
-I observed: 2.4 diameters.

-The second moon: 5.1 diameters.
-I observed: 5.1 diameters.

-You have called his methods unproven.
-I begin to think otherwise.
+Wren,

+I have been studying comet observations spanning two centuries.
+Newton's mathematics may reveal something extraordinary.

+Three comets appeared in 1531, 1607, and 1682.
+I observed the last one myself in September.
+The orbital elements—the path, the speed, the angle—are nearly identical for all three.

+What if they are not three comets, but one comet returning?

+The interval: 76 years between each appearance.

+If Newton's law of universal gravitation governs comets as it does planets, this comet should return in 1758.

+Mathematics included for your review.

 —Halley

-**From John Flamsteed, Royal Observatory**
+**From Christopher Wren, Royal Society**
-**To Edmond Halley, Greenwich**
+**To David Gregory, Oxford**
-**22 March 1686**
+**22 March 1705**

-Halley,

-I tested the same prediction, not knowing you were testing it as well.

-I observed 2.4 and 5.1 diameters.
-Exactly as you report.

-I also tested his lunar tables for the Moon's position on the 18th.
-His mathematics predicted 14 degrees, 23 minutes east of the meridian at midnight.
-I observed: 14 degrees, 23 minutes.

-I have checked my calculations three times.
-Newton's equations are accurate beyond anything I have seen.

-We tested independently.
-We observed the same results.
-But what troubles me more: Newton claims the same mathematics that predicted Jupiter's moons governs the Moon's orbit, the tides, even a stone falling in Cambridge.
-One law for the heavens and the Earth.
-That should not be possible.

-—Flamsteed
+Gregory,

+Halley claims he has identified a periodic comet using Newton's gravitational laws.
+He predicts its return in 1758—53 years hence.

+Can you verify his orbital calculations?
+If he is correct, this would be the first prediction of a comet's return in history.
+Newton's mathematics would govern not just planets and moons, but comets as well.

+One law for all celestial bodies.

+—Wren

+**From David Gregory, Oxford**
+**To Christopher Wren, Royal Society**
+**5 April 1705**

+Wren,

+I have checked Halley's calculations against the observations from 1531, 1607, and 1682.
+The orbital elements match within the margin of observational error.

+I also calculated the gravitational perturbations from Jupiter and Saturn—these giants will pull the comet slightly off course, delaying its return by perhaps a year or two.

+Accounting for these perturbations, I predict the comet's return between late 1758 and early 1759.

+Halley's method is sound.
+If the comet returns as predicted, it will prove Newton's law governs the entire heavens—planets, moons, and comets alike.

+I pray one of us will live to see it.

+—Gregory

-**From Edmond Halley, Greenwich Observatory**
+**From Edmond Halley, London**
-**To John Flamsteed, Royal Observatory**
+**To Christopher Wren, Royal Society**
-**5 April 1686**
+**18 April 1705**

-Flamsteed,

-I have ventured something bold.

-Newton published a prediction eighteen months ago—a lunar eclipse timing for this coming May 3rd.
-He calculated the Moon would enter Earth's shadow at 11:17 in the evening, totality lasting 58 minutes.

-If his mathematics are correct, the eclipse will occur exactly as he predicted.
-He predicted this before the observation was possible.
-The mathematics knew before we could see it.
+Wren,

+I am publishing my findings in the *Synopsis of the Astronomy of Comets*.
+Gregory's confirmation strengthens the case.

+The comet will return in 1758.
+The mathematics knows this before any eye can see it.

 What might we accomplish with such knowledge?

-I shall observe the eclipse on May 3rd.
+If we can predict a comet's return 53 years hence, what else might Newton's laws reveal?

+Future astronomers will test this prediction and prove us right or wrong.

+That is how we learn what is true.

 —Halley

-**Postscript, 4 May 1686:**

-The eclipse began at 11:17 in the evening.

-Totality lasted 58 minutes.

-I have no words.
-I wonder.
-What will we discover next?
+---

+**From Johann Georg Palitzsch, Dresden**
+**Royal Society of London, London**
+**Royal Academy of Sciences, Paris**
+**Royal Prussian Academy of Sciences, Berlin**
+**Royal Danish Academy of Sciences and Letters, Copenhagen** **30 December 1758**

+The comet has returned, exactly as Halley predicted.

+I observed it on Christmas night through my telescope.
+The orbital path matches the calculations made 53 years ago.

+The mathematics was right.

+Newton's law of universal gravitation governs the heavens.
+One law for planets, moons, and comets alike.

+Halley did not live to see this night.
+But his mathematics did.

+—Palitzsch

 #### Universal Laws for Life